 1684.
 The above James Hay mar.
 Margaret Gordon of Glengerack.

-1710.
-The above Charles Hay mar.
-1697 Helen Fraser of Inverness, the only child of Dr Andrew Fraser Inverness.
+In 1710, the above Charles Hay mar Helen Fraser of Inverness, the only child of Dr Andrew Fraser Inverness.
+Dr Andrew Fraser of Inverness’ wife was Mary, third daughter of Duff of Keithmore, progenitor of the Earls of Fife.

 Andrew Hay died unmarried the 29th August 1789 aged 76 and his remains are deposited in this Aisle.